luxonis/luxonis-train/README.md

 For logging and tracking, we support:

-- MLFlow, requires the following environment variables:
+- `MLFlow`, requires the following environment variables:
   - `MLFLOW_S3_BUCKET`
   - `MLFLOW_S3_ENDPOINT_URL`
   - `MLFLOW_TRACKING_URI`
-- WandB, requires the following environment variables:
+- `WandB`, requires the following environment variables:
   - `WANDB_API_KEY`

 There is an option for remote `POSTGRESS` storage for [Tuning](#tuning).
 To connect to the database you need to specify the following env variables: